GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 as certain characters (e.g. the colon) are not allowed in filenames.
-However, local terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and normalized, thus replaced by the preferred ontology term.
+However, local terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and normalized, thus the preferred ontology term is used instead of the local term.

 For example, if a file has the file name "Project-name {Requirement}.xslx" and it contains two spreadsheets named "Functions {User Story}" and "Constraints", a resourceClass with the title "User-Story" normalized by
 <a href="https://specif.de/apps/view.html#import=https://specif.de/v1.2/Ontology.specif;view=doc;node=N-QacIoFiQ3a268UVZO9mHsqqrwdo" target="_blank">_SpecIF:UserStory_</a>